Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers: Discussion and Design Implications

-In our prototype, the original input text and its support features were not displayed within the paraphrasing interface, following the design of existing tools~\cite{wordtune, langsmith}.
-However, participants frequently considered their original text in the decision-making process: they compared suggestions with their original sentences and often rejected suggestions if they deemed the original sentence was good enough (Section~\ref{section:findings:integrate:rephrase}).
-In fact, some participants expressed desire to support features such as AI Score and AI Translation for their original inputs to facilitate this comparison process.
-This finding suggests a design implication that support features should encompass both original and paraphrased texts.
-Implementation of features could be adjusted accordingly; for example, our current metric, ParaScore~\cite{parascore}, computes the AI Score of paraphrased text by measuring its semantic similarity and lexical divergence from the original, which is inapplicable to the original text itself.
-Instead, independent metrics, such as the metric we utilized for fluency measurement~\cite{style20} (Section~\ref{section:findings:eval}), could be utilized to offer a holistic view of both original and paraphrased texts.
+In our prototype, the original input text and its information aids were not displayed within the paraphrasing interface, following the design of existing tools~\cite{wordtune, langsmith}.
+However, participants frequently considered their original sentences during decision-making, often comparing them to paraphrased suggestions and rejecting suggestions when they felt the original was sufficient.
+Participants expressed the need for information aids, such as \fscore{} and \ftranslation{}, to be available for their original inputs to facilitate this comparison process (\S\ref{section:findings:suggestion:}).

+This finding suggests a design implication that information aids should encompass both original and paraphrased texts.
+Implementation of information aids could be adjusted accordingly; for example, our current metric, ParaScore~\cite{parascore}, computes the AI Score of paraphrased text by measuring its semantic similarity and lexical divergence from the original, which is inapplicable to the original text itself.
+Instead, independent metrics, such as the metric for measuring fluency measurement~\cite{style20}, could offer a holistic view of both original and paraphrased texts.